+Proper care for rosemary plants (Salvia rosmarinus) helps this evergreen perennial herb thrive in your herb garden.
 Rosemary is one of those plants that multitasks very well.
-It grows in hard-to-grow places, such as rocks and dry areas.
-And it provides you with a seasoning that can flavor your food all year long.
+It grows in hard-to-grow places, such as rocks and dry areas, and it provides you with a seasoning that can flavor your food all year long.

 Rosemary is great for seasoning poultry, lamb, stews and soups.
 Rosemary is a member of the mint family.
 The Greeks and Romans noted its medicinal uses and mystical properties.
 In folklore, it was thought of as a plant that could ward off evil spirits.